Threat Hunting Details

 • Threat findings are recorded as metadata and written back into the standard backup index, which then drives dashboard visibility.

-• Optional: Use GenAI assistance ("Arlie sense") on dashboard screens to get summaries and recommendations, including contextual threat insights.
+• Optional: Use GenAI assistance (Arlie Sense) on dashboard screens to get summaries, recommendations, and contextual threat insights.

 ×